Agnihotra: Gajanan Maharaj

 Modern Agnihotra after Gajanan Maharaj performed at Snoqualmie Moondance festival, 1992.

 A simplified variant of the agnihotra ceremony was popularized in the mid-1900s by Gajanan Maharaj, and entails the offering of ghee and brown rice into only a single fire lit in a copper pyramid-shaped brazier with cow dung and additional amounts of ghee.
 Mantras are repeated during this process.
-Practitioners claim a number of physical and environmental benefits from performing the ritual; however, these are pseudoscientific.
-In 2007, Sylvia Kratz and Ewald Schaung found that while Agnihotra ash possibly increased the amount of phosphorus in soil, levels were the same regardless of whether the ceremony was done at the prescribed times with mantras or not.
-The composition of the pyramid was found to be a factor, with ash created in iron pyramids containing significantly less phosphorus than ones made of copper.
+Practitioners claim a number of physical and environmental benefits from performing the ritual.
+However, these have not been empirically verified in controlled experiments and are thus pseudoscientific: in 2007, Sylvia Kratz and Ewald Schaung found that while Agnihotra ash possibly increased the amount of phosphorus in soil, levels were the same regardless of whether the ceremony was done at the prescribed times with mantras or not.
+The composition of the pyramids was found to be a factor, with ash from iron pyramids containing significantly less phosphorus than that from copper equivalents.

 Mantras

 Like the Vedic Agnihotra, the modern version of Agnihotra perpetuated by Gajanan Maharaj and groups such as Homa Therapy has two variants, one for the evening and one for the morning.
-At sunset, the practitioner says "Agnaye svāhā idam Agnaye na mama" (Devanagari: अग्नये स्वाहा इदम् अग्नये न मम), (Note: Lit. "[This is] for Agni, svāhā.
+At sunset, the practitioner says "Agnaye svāhā Agnaye Idam na mama" (Devanagari: अग्नये स्वाहा इदम् अग्नये न मम), (Note: Lit. "[This is] for Agni, svāhā.
 [This is] for Agni, and not for me.") offering the first half of the rice or ghee into the fire after "svāhā" is spoken.
 After the first mantra is said, the practitioner then says, "Prajāpataye svāhā Prajāpataye idam na mama" (Devanagari: प्रजापतये स्वाहा प्रजापतये इदम् न मम), (Note: Lit. "[This is] for Prajāpati, svāhā.
 [This is] for Prajāpati, and not for me.) again offering a second portion of rice and/or ghee as soon as "svāhā" is spoken.
 The morning Agnihotra is identical, save for the fact that Surya is substituted for Agni.

+Regional Variation: Agnihomam

+In the North Malabar region of Kerala, the ritual known as Agnihomam represents an ancient indigenous variation of fire-based initiation practiced by the Thiyyar community.
+Unlike the standard Vedic Agnihotra, which primarily involves daily oblations into a consecrated fire, the Agnihomam is a one-time, rigorous rite of passage that transitions a warrior (Chekon) into a divine or semi-divine status (Divyan).

+Etymology and Identity

+The term Thiyyar is traditionally linked to the Sanskrit term Veetihotra, meaning "Fire God" or "one who has completed the fire rite."
+Locally, it is interpreted as "those who have worn the fire" (Thee-ye-dharichavar).
+While colonial historians such as Hermann Gundert proposed a derivation from Dweepu (island), this is contested by regional scholars who view the Agnihomam ritual as the primary historical basis for the community's name and identity.

+Ritual Process

+The ritual is described as a "fire bath" (Agni-Snanam), consisting of three distinct phases: